alexgdebeer/GeothermalEnsembleMethods/README.md

 ## Running Locally

 To run the code in this repository on a local machine, first install Python >= 3.8.

-Then, create a virtual environment with the project dependencies by running the following at the command line:
+Then, install the project dependencies by running the following at the command line:
 ```
-python3.{VERSION} -m venv venv
-source venv/bin/activate
-pip install -r requirements.txt
+python3.{VERSION} -m pip install -r requirements.txt
 ```
 where ```{VERSION}``` is replaced with your version of Python.